gkappler/Sterbestatistik/averageeffects_months.md

-2020 saw (how could this be computed?) deaths less/more than would have been expected given average mortality rates from 2016-2020 and the joint age-gender distribution in 2020.
+2020 saw (how could this be computed?) deaths less/more than would have been expected given age-gender-conditional mortality rates from 2016-2019 and the joint age-gender distribution in 2020.
 Only the directly preceding year 2019 had even lower mortality.
 A fact that is notable because in 2020 no strong catch-up effect can be observed.